wrmay/Hazelcast-certification/README.md

 # Results

+The initial series of tests yielded fairly good results with 153k TPS on 16 servers.
+However, this architecture showed some scaling problems and it was difficult to obtain good utilization of all of the available CPUs.

+To address this, the architecture was revised to perform pipelining.
+Instead of each transaction reader thread synchronously invoking an entry processor, the transaction readers were modified to call "submitToKey" with a callback.
+A (non-distributed) blocking queue of finite capacity was used limit the number of transactions that could be "in flight".

 The best results obtained so far are summarized below.
 Tests were run for 8,10,12,14 and 16 node clusters.
-Details can be found in [a separate document](SCALING.md).
+Detailed results can be found in [a separate document](TEST_RESULTS.md).
 In short, the best results obtained so far was 153K TPS using 16 nodes.
 This appeared to max out the single-threaded transaction server.

 __Volume:__ 30 million cards, each with 20  transactions.